Key takeaways:

 More studies are necessary to find out if PRT will really work for back pain and other forms of chronic pain.
 But in theory, any chronic pain not caused by injury or physical disease could be a good candidate for PRT.

-Brain-generated pain may be a symptom of many different medical conditions such as:
+Brain-generated pain may be a symptom of many different medical conditions, such as:

-Once you and your healthcare providers have found that the cause of your pain isn’t due to an injury, it may be time to consider PRT.
+Once you and your healthcare team have found that the cause of your pain isn’t due to an injury, it may be time to consider PRT.
 The main set of techniques you’ll focus on during a therapy session is somatic tracking.

 Safety reappraisal: Using the objective language you practiced through mindfulness, safety reappraisal starts to reframe your thoughts about pain.
-The goal is to shift from viewing pain as dangerous to viewing it as non-threatening.
+The goal is to shift from viewing pain as dangerous to viewing it as nonthreatening.
 For example, you might say, “I feel a deep burning sensation in my back when I bend over.
 But I know the muscles in my back are perfectly healthy.
 My brain is just misinterpreting the sensation as dangerous.”

-Positive affect induction: Retraining your brain to view pain as safe is a tall order!
+Positive affect induction: Retraining your brain to view pain as safe is a tall order.
 This technique stresses that it’s important to approach these exercises with a little humor and light-heartedness where possible.
 Its goal isn’t to minimize your pain.
 Rather, it’s to make the retraining process a little easier.

 Besides practicing somatic tracking during your therapy sessions, your therapist will also ask you to practice at home.
 Along the way, you and your therapist will talk about other stressors or triggers that add to your pain and overall anxiety level.